Language Teaching Research: Abstracting and indexing

 Language Teaching Research is abstracted and indexed in Scopus and the Social Sciences Citation Index.
-According to the Journal Citation Reports, its 2017 impact factor is 2.086, ranking it 16 out of 181 journals in the category "Linguistics" and 50 out of 238 journals in the category "Education & Educational Research".
+According to the Journal Citation Reports, its 2022 impact factor is 3.401, ranking it 21 out of 194 journals in the category "Linguistics", its 5-year impact is 4.815, ranking it 12 out of 194 in the category "Linguistics" and 73 out of 267 journals in the category "Education & Educational Research".

 The journal is abstracted and indexed by: